 Building Trades: CareerSafe's 10-Hour OSHA Construction Industry training program consists of 14 interactive modules discussing various safety tips and procedures one should follow while in the workplace.
 Each module contains a brief assessment, which must be successfully completed before the student can move on to the next module.
 Once all modules have been viewed and the corresponding assessments are passed there is a comprehensive final assessment.

-Hilti Powder-Activated Tool Certificate: Training and safe use of Hilti powder-activated tools.
-Must pass assessment at a mastery level of 100%.
-Students also take the Skills Carpentry assessment as their Technical Skills Assessment.
-They must pass with a 60% or better.
+Students also take the Career Connections assessment as their Technical Skills Assessment.
+They must pass with 60% or better.